AsgardXIV/texzel/README.md

 # Texzel

-A texture encoding/decoding library for Zig.
+Texzel is a Zig library for texture encoding/decoding.
+It aims to be pure Zig and depdendency free.

 ## Supported Formats
 | Format | Decompress | Compress |